bismayan/bismayanplusplus/README.md

 # Welcome to Bismayan++

-Welcome to my (not) amazing Langchain app.
-Right now it generates a script of a youtube video.
+Welcome to Bismayan ++ .
+It's a small Langchain app that generates tutorials using Langchain.
 I am closely following the tutorial in [this Youtube Video](https://www.youtube.com/watch?v=MlK6SIjcjE8)

 ## Installation Steps: